A&M scholar innovating path to colorectal cancer prevention

 The program is believed to be the first of its kind in the Chinese community and is something Chen says will help to bridge a gap.

-“I’ve only trained 120 community workers and in six months they’ve already trained 1,500 Chinese residents.
+“I’ve only trained 120 community health workers and in six months they’ve already served 1,500 Chinese residents.
 It’s incredible.”

 The program provides Chinese American communities in Houston, Dallas and other Texas cities with guidance and resources of cancer screening and medical insurance.